grouparoo/grouparoo/documents/deployment/docker.md

 All the Environment Variables have defaults, but you are expected to customize them.
 You likely will want to create multiple runtime clusters, some workers and some web servers.
 This way you can scale each runtime mode separately as needed.

-The example `docker-compose.yml` has no data persistance - DO NOT USE IN PRODUCTION!
+The example `docker-compose.yml` has no data persistence - DO NOT USE IN PRODUCTION!

 The example `docker-compose.yml` has no load balancing between `grouparoo-web` instances - DO NOT USE IN PRODUCTION!